refutationalist/saur/README.md

 The support for stubdoms from upstream is questionable, and several maintainers have attempted to phase out the support.
 My comporomise has been to split stubdom off into a separate package.
 As PVH gets support for things like PCI or GPU passthrough, the need for stubdom will become much smaller.

-I originally started working on a [Xen](https://xenproject.org) package for 4.13.1 and modern Arch because I needed a solution to keep working while others were working on upstreaming packages and (hopefully) getting Xen out of AUR and into the official repos, and I shared my work in the hopes of helping them out.
-It didn't work out that way, and I find myself managing the AUR package.
-I'm currently in the process of making the package fit for AUR and pushing the changes there.